erikyo/Interactive-Animated-Blocks/README.md

 # SSC

 #### WARNING!
 Work in progress

-Provides an additional panel to Wordpress Gutenberg editor that enables object interactivity and complex animations.
+This plugin provides an additional panel to Wordpress block editor that enables object interactivity and complex animations.